TomCat-415/tomcat-415/README.md

 🐾 Fullstack indie dev building products at the intersection of **AI, finance, and web3**.

 ⚡ Currently focused on **Rust + Solana** while shipping apps in **React Native**.
-🛠 After months in solo mobile dev mode, I’m now excited to collaborate and build in the **web3 world**.
+🛠 After months in solo mobile dev mode, I’m now also excited to collaborate and build in the **web3 world**.

 ---